alexdevero/alex-devero-blog/__drafts__/draft--prototypal-inheritance.md

 There is another question.
 What if one object inherits from another and you change that inheriting object?
 Any change you make to the inheriting object will change only to that inheriting object.
 The base object you are inheriting from will remain the same.
 This means two things.

 The first one is that this prototypal inheritance relationship is read-only.
 You can't change the base object by changing inheriting object.
 You can change the base object only by changing it directly.
-This will also change all objects that inherit from it
+This will also change all objects that inherit from it.

 ```JavaScript
 // Base object